What if my employer does not have workers’ compensation insurance?

 If you are injured while working in one of the excluded employment categories where employers are not required to carry workers’ compensation insurance, you should check with your employer to see whether the employer has elected to obtain workers’ compensation insurance.
 If your excluded employer has not elected workers’ compensation insurance, you will not be able to pursue a workers’ compensation claim under the Minnesota Workers’ Compensation Act.

 In this unfortunate situation, you may have to rely on your personal health insurance for medical treatment, and coverage will depend on the type of health insurance plan you carry.
-However, in some circumstances, there may be other insurance coverage that can provide compensation for injuries, such as Disability Insurance and Social Security Disability Insurance.
+However, in some circumstances, there may be other insurance coverage that can provide compensation for injuries, such as Long Term Disability and Social Security Disability.

 Whether you are able to pursue a claim for benefits after getting hurt while working for a company that does not carry workers’ compensation insurance will depend on the circumstances in which you were employed, how your injuries occurred, other insurance that may be available, and the financial health of your employer.